 Great Fish Community Challenge Application Period Closed 4 p.m.

-8:30 a.m. – Mandatory kick-off meeting for all nonprofits participating in the 2020 Great Fish Community Challenge.
-Location – Whitefish High School Cafeteria.
-Staff, Board, and Volunteers are encouraged to attend.
+9:30 a.m. – Mandatory kick-off meeting for all nonprofits participating in the 2020 Great Fish Community Challenge.
+This meeting will be held by Zoom Video Conferencing.
+Please stay tuned for registration instructions.

 6:00 P.M. – Timed Race Registration Deadline: Final day to register for the competitive Great Fish Community Challenge Color Run.
 The WAVE Aquatic & Fitness Center or online.